SanctityEnergy/Transactive-Power-Challenge/README.md

 Modern society is growing increasingly dependent upon electricity, while our energy systems remain in a precarious state.
 With the emergence of renewable energy resources, smart-grids and microgrids we are at an inflection point in our energy history.
 The entire industry is poised for massive change.
 Let's put our heads together to think about how we can use blockcahin technology to streamline issues that currently exist in the energy space.

-The goal of this challenge is for teams to develop a conceptual design and rapid prototype that demonstrates how individuals/companies can use blockchain technology to facilitate 1) renewable energy integration and distribution or 2) data transactions on a smart grid.
+The goal of this challenge is for teams to develop a conceptual design and rapid prototype that demonstrates how individuals/companies can use blockchain technology to facilitate:

+1) renewable energy integration and distribution, or
+2) data transactions on a smart grid.

 ## Conceptual Design
 The conceptual design should include an outline or sketch of a realistic approach to deployment and stable operation of the energy system, including a: